symfony/symfony-docs/service_container.rst

             ->addTag('twig.extension');

 But, with ``autoconfigure: true``, you don't need the tag.
-In fact, if you're using the :ref:`Symfony Standard Edition services.yaml config <service-container-services-load-example>`, you don't need to do *anything*: the service will be automatically loaded.
+In fact, if you're using the :ref:`default services.yaml config <service-container-services-load-example>`, you don't need to do *anything*: the service will be automatically loaded.
 Then, ``autoconfigure`` will add the ``twig.extension`` tag *for* you, because your class implements ``Twig_ExtensionInterface``.
 And thanks to ``autowire``, you can even add